DavidBruchmann/automated-typo3-update/Readme.rst

 - ``catch`` of legacy class names.

+- Convert old legacy class definitions in extensions to namespace ones.

 Also we check for the following deprecated calls:

 - Check for ``create`` on ``ObjectManager``, which is "stupid" just all ``create`` calls are marked